|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Guided Safaris Tours

-Upon your arrival at the "Mother City" of Cape Town you will be collected from the airport by a representative from Far and Wild Safaris and taken on a short orientation tour of this magnificent city, before being taken to your hotel close to the Victoria and Alfred Waterfront where you spend two nights.
+Upon your arrival at the “Mother City” of Cape Town you will be collected from the airport and taken on a short orientation tour of this magnificent city, before being taken to your hotel close to the Victoria and Alfred Waterfront where you spend two nights.
 This is a city with a diverse range of attractions, sights and activities on offer - Cape Town has something for everyone.
-From the landmark beaches of Clifton and Camps Bay, to the vibrant Victoria & Alfred Waterfront and Cape Town city centre, the scenery of the Cape Peninsula - time spent in Cape Town will not be forgotten.
+From the landmark beaches of Clifton and Camps Bay to the vibrant Victoria & Alfred Waterfront and Cape Town city centre, the scenery of the Cape Peninsula and more - time spent in Cape Town will not be forgotten.

-For your own account, should you wish, and with weather permitting, we can visit the summit of Table Mountain by cable car, before proceeding to the hotel.
+For your own account, should you wish, and with weather permitting, we can visit Table Mountain before proceeding to the hotel.

 We will overnight at one of the many accommodation options found in this city.

-The Fairest Cape.and it surely is!
-You'll soon see for yourself where and why it earned its name.
-Sit back and relax, we're going to drive along the exquisite stretch of coastline, known as Millionaire's Paradise - from Camps Bay and Clifton, to the exclusive beach hamlet of Llandudno - towards the charming working harbour of Hout Bay, where, if you so choose, you may embark on an Seal Island cruise (for your own account).
-Once back on terra firma, we wind along the scenic Chapman's Peak Drive, hugging the cliffs taking in the breathtaking ocean views, before arriving at the wild and beautiful Cape of Good Hope Nature Reserve, an integral part of the world-renowned Cape Floral Kingdom.
-We meander back along the coast towards the city, visiting the historic naval port of Simon's Town and the endearing penguin colony at Boulder's Beach.
+The Fairest Cape…and it surely is!
+You’ll soon see for yourself where and why it earned its name.
+Sit back and relax, we’re going to cruise along the exquisite stretch of coastline known as Millionaire’s Paradise – from Camps Bay and Clifton to the exclusive beach hamlet of Llandudno – towards the charming working harbour of Hout Bay, where, if you so choose, you can embark on an up-close-and-personal Seal Island cruise (for your own account).
+Once back on terra firma, we wind along the legendary Chapman’s Peak Drive, hugging the cliffs and relishing the breathtaking ocean views, before arriving at the wild and beautiful Cape of Good Hope Nature Reserve, an integral part of the world-renowned Cape Floral Kingdom.
+We meander back along the coast towards the City, visiting the historic naval port of Simon’s Town and the endearing penguin colony at Boulder’s Beach.

 Today we will do a half-day tour of this fair city.
 This tour includes a trip up Table Mountain (weather permitting and for your own account), a visit to the Company Gardens, Greenmarket Square, a stop at the V&A Waterfront and a drive through the picturesque Bo-Kaap.